abhirathmahipal/BooksGalore/README.md

 - Nasty frontend.
 Not organised at all.
 Eg: Angular directives and services could have been used for book cards instead of data binding.
 - Routes (controller) isn't separated into different files.
 - Concurrency issues (say the number of pages is 5.
 A little after that some new fav books are added.
 The client still think there are 5 pages till the next page is loaded).
 I haven't taken care of this issue.
+- Frontend haven't accounted design for long book and author names.

 ## Good to Have